sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 ## 021_Python File Handling

-- File Handling in Python
-- File Handling
+1. File Handling

-- Syntax
-- Python File Open
+2. File Open
-- Open a File on the Server
+    1. Open a File on the Server
-- Read Only Parts of the File
+    2. Read Only Parts of the File
-- Read Lines
+    3. Read Lines
-- Close Files
+    4. Close Files

+3. File Write
-- Write to an Existing File
+    1. Write to an Existing File
-- Create a New File
+    2. Create a New File

+4. Delete Files
-- Delete a File
+    1. Delete a File
-- Check if File Exists
+    2. Check if File Exists
-- Delete Folder
+    3. Delete Folder

-- OS Module in Python
+5. OS Module in Python
+    1. Getting Current Working Directory
+    2. Creating a Directory
+    3. Changing the Current Working Directory
+    4. Removing a Directory
+    5. List Files and Sub-Directories

 ## 022_Python Logging and Debugging